Lakshayb143/Cross-Camera-Player-Mapping/README.md

 - Frame sampling every X frames using `ffmpegcv`
 - Video synchronization
 - Normalizaton and transformation using homography with `cv2.RANSAC`
+- Used field image shown in figure 1 for a common ground for both images for homography and warp persective.

 ### ✅ Step 2: Detection and Tracking
 - Detection and tracking of players on each frame with YOLO `.pt` model